PowersOfEight/rust/README.md

-# A repository of my jouney into the Rust Programming language
+# A repository of my jounrey into the Rust Programming language

+### I have EMERGED from the Bachelor's program

+* Time to pick up where I left off
+* Rediving into rust!!!